Emigre/dotfiles/docs/ITERM.md

     - Ensure that the 'xterm Defaults' preset is on
     - Ensure that both option keys are mapped to Esc+
 - In Preferences > Keys > Key Bindings
-  - Set-up the terminal to use Command plus h, j, k, l as 'Send text with Vim special characters', with '\<M-h>' and so on as the value
   - Set Command plus R to 'Ignore'
 - In Preferences > Pointer
   - Remove the defaults